makersmakingchange/One-Handed_Xbox_One_Controller_Modification/README.md

 All of the files and individual print files can be in the [/Build_Files/3D_Printing_Files](/Build_Files/3D_Printing/) folder.

 ### 2. Assemble the One-Handed Mod for Xbox One Controller
-Reference the [assembly guide](/Documentation/ProductTitle_Assembly_Guide.pdf) for the tools and steps required to build each portion.
+Reference the Assembly Guides in the [Documentation](/Documentation) folder for the tools and steps required to build each portion.

 ## Files
 <!---